lucad9/galacticaCPT/README.txt

 - the enemy (remove object when hit by bullet!!!)
 - the player (remove object and create a new one (DONT FORGET TO REMOVE A LIFE) when its hit)
 - idk what esle probably some power up typ ethings

+we also gotta use a library called LIBGDX its super important and i think we can use it to make graphics!!!